Football Running Lanes

-What are Running Lanes in Football?
+What Are Running Lanes In Football?

 Running lanes in football are the spaces in the defense that the offensive line creates for the running back to run through on rushing plays.
-Also called a hole, running lanes are open spaces where offensive players can create routes for themselves to score a touchdown.
+Also called a hole, running lanes are open spaces where offensive players can create room for themselves to score a touchdown.

-Creating a Lane
+Creating A Lane

 The running back is in complete control after a lane is created.
-It is up to him to make the break down the lane to gain as many yards as possible.
+It is up to him alone to make the break down the lane to gain as many yards as possible.
 However, it is the team’s effort to keep defenders away from the open lane that they created by tackling defenders or drawing them out wide or to the center, depending on where the lane is being formed.